Charles Hickok - M.A. Hanna Company

 He was vice-president and director of American Boston Mining Company, Consumers Ore Company, LaRue Mining Company, Richmond Iron Company, Virginia Ore Mining Company, Wakefield Iron Company, Virginia Ore Mining Company, Wakefield Iron Company, Wanlianabe Company, and American Construction Company.
 He was vice-president of Hanna Ore Mining Company, XoKay Iron Company, and Pittsburgh Iron Ore Company and a director of Bates Iron Company, LaBelle Steamship Company, and Virginia Steamship Company.

-Hickok was also a member of the American Iron and Steel Institute, Institute of Mining and Metallurgical Engineers, Eastern States Blast Furnace and Coal Oven Association, Southern Ohio Pig Iron Association.
+He was also affiliated with mining circles as treasurer of the Lake Superior Iron Ore Association, a member of the American Iron and Steel Institute, and a member of the American Institute of Mining and Metallurgical Engineers.
+Other memberships included the Eastern States Blast Furnace and Coal Oven Association, Southern Ohio Pig Iron Association.

-Charles died on September 11, 1945, and buried in Harrisburg Cemetery in Harrisburg, Pennsylvania.
+Charles was a bachelor.
+He died at his Bratenahl home on September 11, 1945, and buried in Harrisburg Cemetery in Harrisburg, Pennsylvania.